billiford/json-clean/README.md

 # json-clean

 A stupid simple binary that removes characters from JSON that are formatted to be logged within a JSON log.
-I have set Spring Boot to log in JSON format, so the output of a logged JSON payload looks something like:
+I have set Spring Boot to log in JSON format, so the output of a JSON payload looks something like:
 ```
 {\n  \"field1\" : \"value1\",\n  \"field2\" : 123.5\n}
 ```